 The lasting lesson

-After more than twenty years in orchestras and more than fifteen years building a career in Pricing, the connection is obvious to me now.
+After more than twenty years in orchestras and more than fifteen years building a career in pricing, the connection is obvious.
 I did not leave one field for another.
 I spent years running two careers that kept teaching me the same thing.

 The real job is helping teams create clarity together.
 Seeing the whole score when others see only their part.
 Building an ensemble confident enough to own the performance without watching you for every cue.